IBMSparkGPU/GPUEnabler/README.md

 * Support x86_64 and ppc64le
 * Support OpenJDK and IBM JDK
 * Support NVIDIA GPU with CUDA (we confirmed with CUDA 7.0)
-* Support CUDA 7.0 and 7.5 (should work with CUDA 6.0 and 6.5)
+* Support CUDA8.0, CUDA 7.0 and 7.5 (should work with CUDA 6.0 and 6.5)
-* Support scalar variables in primitive scalar types and primitive array in RDD
+* Support scalar variables in primitive scalar types and primitive array in Spark RDD & Dataset.

 ## Examples